 Lactic acids make the vitamins and minerals in the flour more available to the body by helping neutralize the phytates in flour that would interfere with their absorption

-So, in all my research and experimenting with my own sourdough starter over the past couple weeks, there are some very constant elements to sourdough.
+In all my research and experimenting with my own sourdough journey over the past couple weeks, there are some very constant elements to sourdough.
 Everyone has a slightly different version of how to make a sourdough starter and theirs is always the right way to do it.
 Haha, I am dead serious.
 People are very passionate about sourdough starters!
+I do not blame them though, mastering a sourdough starter is quite the game changer in my opinion.
+Many sourdough starters use a kitchen scale to measure their ingredients.
+Would you believe that right at the beginning of the Covid pandemic, my scale broke and I has to figure out how to do it without!

 I am a firm believer that certain methods just work better for some people.
 Some instructions I have found seemed much more complicated and I needed to keep it simple, and I found some great sourdough starter methods that work best for me.